Surgery to remove melanoma skin cancer

 Problems after a wide local excision

 As with any operation, there is a risk of complications.
-Before offering you surgery, your doctor makes sure the benefits of having the operation outweighs any possible risks.
+Before offering you surgery, your doctor makes sure the benefits of having it outweigh any possible risks.

-Your doctor or nurse will let you know what to look out for after your surgery and who to contact if you have any problems.
-These might include:
+Your doctor or nurse will let you know what to look out for after surgery.
+They will also tell you who to contact if you have any problems.

 Pain

 You might have some mild pain at the wound site.
-Or at the site you had the skin graft.
+Or at the site you had the skin graft taken from.
 Simple pain relief like paracetamol can help.
 If it’s not helping contact your doctor to get stronger pain relief.

 Infection

 Some people get an infection after their operation.
-Contact your GP or the department where you had the surgery if your wound:
+Contact your GP or the department where you had the surgery if you have a temperature or if your wound:

 • looks red